esmnext/esmx/examples/docs/src/en/api/core/module-config.md

 type ModuleConfigExportExports = ModuleConfigExportExport[];
 ```

-Array type for export configuration, supporting mixed arrays of strings and export objects.
+Array of export definitions supporting a mix of strings and objects.

 ### ModuleConfigExportExport